 Once again, your nutrition needs to stay spot on during this phase, but during this phase, you also begin to carb cycle.

 Jamie spells out the nutrition for you very clearly.
 You will eat a lot of protein, and you will learn to eat 5-6 times per day.
 For the most part, you eat fairly normal until about mid-way through when you start to calorie count.
 Once you reach Phase 3, you begin to really calorie count and carb cycle.
 Click here to use the calculator to find out how many calories/carbs you would do on either your low/high carb days.

 Did I follow her nutrition plan?
 Yes and no.

-Yes, I: ate super clean, calorie counted when told do so and carb cycled.
+Yes, I: ate super clean, calorie counted when told do so and did carb cycling.

 If you are new to “nutrition” and a healthier way of eating, Jamie does provide a great template, but if you want more hand-holding + a customized approach for it, consider this.